Essences and Serums

-When it comes to formulas that make up essences and serums, these are often quite similar.
+Formulas that make up essences and serums are often quite similar.
 The main difference is that essences tend to be lighter weight and have less concentrated active ingredients.
 Although some regimens will call for a cleanser, then toner, then essence, then serum, then moisturizer -- for most people this is a bit much.
 I try to minimize routines to just a few steps- two to three steps being ideal.
 There’s just a better chance that these routines will sustain themselves.

-Since essences and serum will have similar targets – anti aging, acne, hydration, spot treatments- you will find that for some uses it will help to have higher concentrated serums while others may find the higher concentrations too irritating and opt for essences instead.
+Essences and serum will have similar targets – anti aging, acne, hydration, spot treatments.
+Higher concentrated serums will be ideal for some skin types while others may find the higher concentrations too irritating and opt for essences instead.

 For example, if you are looking for hydration in your skin but cannot tolerate thick products, then try out a serum and see if you like the thickness of it.
-If its still to thick drop down to an essence.
+If it is still too thick drop down to an essence.